 - Children’s ability to metabolize and eliminate toxic compounds is significantly lower than that of adults, because they lack the enzymes needed to break down and remove these chemicals from the body.

 - Children’s early developmental processes are easily disrupted.
 We now understand that children have “windows of vulnerability” where exposures to even minute doses of toxins can disrupt organ function and cause lifelong dysfunction.

 - Children have more time to develop chronic disease.
 Some diseases, like cancer and neurodegenerative conditions, can take decades to develop.
 This makes causality less obvious and difficult to track in studies.
 For example, at Minamata Bay in Japan, impaired cognition and dysfunctions in mood and behavior were found in adults who did not exhibit any clinical effects as children following developmental, early-life exposures.
 (1, 2, 3)

 These differences may explain the findings in a study called “Fish consumption, low-level mercury, lipids, and inflammatory markers in children.”
 (4) Researchers studied 100 kids in Oswego County, New York, between the ages of nine and eleven.
-Not surprisingly, they found that the kids who ate fish had better lipid profiles, with higher levels of HDL cholesterol and lower levels of triglycerides.
-This is consistent with a large body of evidence linking fish consumption with improved cardiovascular health.

 Less expected was the finding that the fish-eating children had a blunted cortisol response and higher levels of inflammatory markers.
 Cortisol is a hormone that plays a crucial role in our ability to respond to and tolerate stress.
 The researchers speculated that mercury from the fish increased the production of inflammatory proteins, which in turn eventually suppressed cortisol levels.
 This was the first study to document an association between blood mercury levels, systemic inflammation, and endocrine disruption in children.